Comet (card game)

-Comet is a very old, French card game of the Stops family for 2 to 5 players that is still played today.
-It was originally called Manille, but acquired a new name on the appearance of Halley's Comet in 1682.
-It is not related to the modern trick-taking game also called Manille.
-The American game of Commit is an evolution of Comet.
+Comet is a very old, French card game of the stops family for 2 to 5 players that is still played today.
+It was originally called manille, but acquired a new name on the appearance of Halley's Comet in 1682.
+It is not related to the modern trick-taking game also called manille.
+The American game of commit is an evolution of comet.

 History

 Games of the Stops family trace their history back to the 17th century French game of Hoc de Mazarin, which was named after Cardinal Mazarin, prime minister to Louis XIV and an avid card player.
 Hoc was a three-stage game akin to Poch, but where the third stage involved getting rid of cards in numerical sequence with the aid of wild cards known as hocs.
-It was this final stage that evolved into the much simpler game, originally called Manille, but which was given a new name on the appearance of Halley's Comet in 1682.
+It was this final stage that evolved into the much simpler game, originally called manille, but which was given a new name on the appearance of Halley's Comet in 1682.

-Early sources state that the name Manille was given on a whim whereas the name "Comet" probably came from the resemblance of the runs of cards played during the game to the long trail of light behind a comet.
+Early sources state that the name manille was given on a whim whereas the name "comet" probably came from the resemblance of the runs of cards played during the game to the long trail of light behind a comet.

+Comet may well have been played in royal circles in Britain as early as the 17th century, shortly after its renaming.
+In response to a question about the origin of the nickname of the 9 of Diamonds as the curse of Scotland, a correspondent of The Gentleman's Magazine in 1786, states that:

+This appears to refer to James II of England, formerly the Duke of York, who ascended the throne in 1685.
+From 1812 onwards there are references to a very similar game called red nines being played in well-to-do circles in England which may descend from classic comet.

-In 1752, a new variant appeared which, to distinguish it, was called "le nouveau Jeu de la Cométe" ("the new game of Comet"), the original game being referred to as l'Ancienne Cométe ("Ancient Comet").
+In 1752, a new variant appeared which, to distinguish it, was called "le nouveau Jeu de la Cométe" ("the new game of Comet"), the original game being referred to as l'Ancienne Cométe ("old comet").

-In the mid-19th century, the American variant called Commit emerged, the rules of which have also changed slightly over time.
+In the mid-19th century, the American variant called commit emerged, the rules of which have also changed slightly over time.

 Comet appears to have died out in France in the early 20th century, while its rules continue to be published in English sources to the present.

-Ancient Comet or Manille
+Old comet or manille

-The earliest known rules for the original game were described in the 1718 edition of Académie Universelle des Jeux, and still give Manille as the primary name with Commette or Comete as an alternative.
-When the new variant was introduced later, this earlier version was referred to as l'Ancienne Cométe or "Ancient Comet".
+The earliest known rules for the original game were described in the 1718 edition of Académie Universelle des Jeux, and still give manille as the primary name with Commette or Comete as an alternative.
+When the new variant was introduced later, this earlier version was referred to as l'Ancienne Cométe or "old comet".

 The game is intended for two to five players, but it was considered "too boring" with just two players.
 The aim is to be first to empty one's hand by playing cards out in ascending order up to a King.
 Suits are irrelevant.